 Table of Contents

 In today’s world, having an online presence is crucial for businesses of all industries.
 Yes, that includes the healthcare industry as well!
-And a great way to start establishing that presence is through the use of healthcare ads.
+And a great way to start establishing that presence is through the use of healthcare advertising.

 However, I know it can be difficult to know exactly how to make ads that are both empathetic to your patient’s needs and successful at marketing your business.
 It feels like quite a challenge if you’re not an advertising expert!

-That’s why, in this article, I’ve compiled 20 of the best healthcare advertisements that can inspire your next piece.
+That’s why, in this article, I’ve compiled 20 of the best healthcare ads that can inspire your next piece.
 There’s a mix of videos and images, so whatever you have in mind, I’ve got you covered 😉.

 Now, without further ado, let’s jump right in.